-Emerald ash borer (EAB) is a non-native (invasive) insect from Asia that kills ash trees.
+Emerald ash borer (EAB) is a non-native invasive insect that kills ash trees.
 Minnesota is home to approximately 900 million ash trees, the most of any state, making it very susceptible to the destruction caused by EAB.
 Trees become infested when adult beetles lay eggs on the bark.
 The eggs hatch into larvae that bore into the tree, eventually killing it.

 EAB in Lakeville